5th Air Army: Postwar

 On the breakup of the Soviet Union, the army became part of the Ukrainian Air Force.
 The formation was later downgraded in status by the Ukrainian Air Force.
 On 18 March 1994 the Ukrainian 5th Air Army was redesignated the 5th Air Corps.
 On 1 January 2001 the corps consisted of the 9th Fighter Aviation Brigade (Belbek), the 161st Fighter Aviation Regiment (Limanskoye), the 642nd Fighter Aviation Regiment (Martynovskoe), the 299th Independent Assault Aviation Regiment (Saki), the 511th Separate Reconnaissance Aviation Regiment (Buyalyk), the 149th Aviation Base (Kupyansk) and two other aviation regiments, the 2nd Separate Mixed at Odessa, and the 44th Bomber Aviation at Kanatovo.
 In December 2004, the 5th Air Corps and the 60th Air Defense Corps combined to form Air Command South.

+In 2001, the Russian Air Force formed the 5th Air and Air Defence Forces Army, but apart from the same number, the new formation shares few links to the old 5th Air Army.